gecco-evojax/evojax/README.md

 EvoJAX has 3 major components, which we expect the users to extend.
 1. **Evolution Strategies** All ES algorithms should implement the `evojax.algo.base.ESAlgorithm` interface and reside in `evojax/algo/`.
-We current provide [PGPE](https://people.idsia.ch/~juergen/nn2010.pdf), with more coming soon.
+We currently provide [PGPE](https://people.idsia.ch/~juergen/nn2010.pdf), with more coming soon.
 2. **Policy Networks** All neural networks should implement the `evojax.policy.base.PolicyNetwork` interface and be saved in `evojax/policy/`.
 In this repo, we give example implementations of the MLP, Convnet and Seq2Seq models.